 Linda and I married in February 1971.
 For our honeymoon, we elected to stay in Franschhoek.
 Linda and I recall the honeymoon suite at our hotel differently.
 I remember that they only provided a single bed; Linda says there were two single beds.
 No matter, a honeymoon suite with only single beds is a travesty.
-We have no idea where we stayed, so 48 years later we were unable to re-visit the old haunt.
+We have no idea where we stayed, so 48 years later, we could not re-visit the old haunt.
 Franschhoek has blossomed as a tourist destination, especially with the wine farm tours and tastings.
-Art, crafts, and bead shops are very popular.
+Art, crafts, and bead shops are trendy.
 I have another family tie to Franschhoek.
-My mother’s maiden name is Maris and traces her arrival in South Africa to the French Huguenots.
+My mother’s maiden name is Maris, and she traces her arrival in South Africa to the French Huguenots.

 The first Huguenots arrived as early as 1671, when the first Huguenot refugee, Francois Villion (later Viljoen), arrived at the Cape.
 By 1692, a total of 201 French Huguenots had settled at the Cape of Good Hope.